Elisabet Borg, May 2021

-Before the exercise test is run it is important that the participant/patient is familiarized with the scale and the instruction.
+Before the exercise test is run it is important that the participant/patient is familiarized with the scale and the original instruction provided together with the scale.
+The part on perceived exertion will function as a cognitive reference regardless of the intended use in the study.
 Show the scale to the participant and let her/him read the instruction.
 It is also possible to read the instruction loud to the participant.

 The traditional way to use any of the Borg scales is in paper format but a similar procedure can be followed if an electronic format is being used.
 The scale can preferably be visible to the participant during the whole exercise test.
 If this is not possible, the scale can be shown to the participant just before each rating.

 When it is time for the participant/patient to make a rating the test leader might point to the scale/show the scale and say (with whatever symptom should be rated):

 - “Please look at the scale.
 What is your feeling of overall exertion/leg exertion/breathlessness/dyspnea/muscle pain/chest pain/etc…, right now?

 Intended for Ratings of Perceived Exertion.
 The oldest of the Borg scales.
 Participants may only use the values on the scale, at or between the words.
 (If necessary, for example for research purposes, half values can be allowed.)

 A general intensity scale that can be used for most kinds of perceptions, feelings and emotions with intensity variation (most commonly, however, perceived exertion, fatigue, breathlessness, dyspnea, and pain.)
 The scale is continuous and all values along the scales are allowed (also decimals.)